Transparency and Openness Promotion (TOP) Guidelines for Authors Publishing in an American Heart Association Journal

 Data, Analytic Methods (Code), and Research Materials Transparency

 The policy of American Heart Association journals* is to publish papers where authors indicate whether the data, methods used in the analysis, and materials used to conduct the research will be made available to any researcher for purposes of reproducing the results or replicating the procedure.
+A list of potential data repositories is available here.

 1. Authors must, at the beginning of the Methods section, indicate if they will or will not make their data, analytic methods, and study materials available to other researchers.
+Examples of disclosure statements are available here.

 2. If an author agrees to make materials available, the author must specify where that material will be available and is responsible for maintaining availability.